 The transdisciplinary workplace research (TWR) network welcomes both academic and professional researchers to submit their abstracts for presentation at her bi-annual conferences on work environment research.
 Our conferences aim to bring together work environment researchers from all relevant disciplines, both from academia and from practice.

 Abstracts/short papers can focus on issues at an individual, organizational or urban scale.

 The conferences provide delegates insight in both current topics and future interests.
-During two days of parallel sessions, research findings from many different perspectives are discussed with the audience of researchers from around the world.
+During 2-3 days of parallel sessions, research findings from many different perspectives are discussed with the audience of researchers and practitioners from around the world.
 Presenters in the regular parallel sessions (20-30 minutes/paper) have to submit a short paper (max 3500 words, excluding references).
 For those without a short paper (or with insufficient depth to pass our review procedure) we offer 5-minute presentations, based on abstract-only submissions.
 These abstract-only presentations will be at the same time as poster sessions.
-The short papers will be reviewed by the scientific committee.
+The short papers are reviewed by our scientific committee.
 All short papers are published in proceedings made available at the conference and open source online.

 Besides parallel sessions, the conferences also provide the opportunity to discuss further enhancement of the field in special sessions/workshops aimed at jointly identifying future roadmaps for related sub-themes.
 These sessions will provide the opportunity for participants to develop transdisciplinary, international research initiatives.
-Also, pre- and post-conference excursions are organised for participants to visit local innovative workplaces, and an attractive social program is available for further networking.
+Also, pre- and/or post-conference excursions are organised for participants to visit local innovative workplaces, and an attractive social program is available for further networking.